ApprenticeAI/frapy/docs/topics/commands.rst

 =======================

 You can also add your custom project commands by using the :setting:`COMMANDS_MODULE` setting.
-See the Scrapy commands in `frapy/commands`_ for examples on how to implement your commands.
+See the Frapy commands in `frapy/commands`_ for examples on how to implement your commands.

 .. _frapy/commands: https://github.com/frapy/frapy/tree/master/frapy/commands